atreeon/fn_compose/README.md

 # fn_compose

 Typed functional piping in Dart.
+Please message or contact on github if you have any suggestions.
+This may very well not be production ready...it might even be a bad idea!
+It is really just a play thing but my intention was to model the piping functionality in Haskell.

 ### Examples
 ```dart